 B) Prior to cold thermogenesis, like before a cold bath or a cold soak or cold water swim, because it can amplify the conversion of white adipose tissue to metabolically active brown fat.

 So, the one that I use is made by my own company, Kion.
-It's called Kion Lean and is a blend of wild bitter melon extract and rock lotus extract.
-Both of those can support really good blood sugar management and glucose metabolism and a healthy response to insulin.
+It's called Kion Lean and is a blend of wild bitter melon extract, Panax notoginseng, and Astragalus membranaceus, which support really good blood sugar management and glucose metabolism and a healthy response to insulin.

 The other cool thing about wild bitter melon extract is an AMPK activator.
 So, it activates some of the same cellular machinery pathways the same way fasting or exercise does.